Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

       xF::xfcvDataMovers<xF::TILER, int16_t, MAX_TILE_HEIGHT, MAX_TILE_WIDTH, VECTORIZATION_FACTOR> tiler(overlapH, overlapV);
       xF::xfcvDataMovers<xF::STITCHER, int16_t, MAX_TILE_HEIGHT, MAX_TILE_WIDTH, VECTORIZATION_FACTOR> stitcher;

-   Choice of MAX_TILE_HEIGHT / MAX_TILE_WIDTH provide constraints on image tile size which in turn governs local memory usage.
-The image tile size in bytes can be computed as below
+   The choice of MAX_TILE_HEIGHT / MAX_TILE_WIDTH provides constraints on the image tile size which in turn governs local memory usage.
+The image tile size in bytes can be computed as follows.

    Image tile size = (TILE_HEADER_SIZE_IN_BYTES + MAX_TILE_HEIGHT*MAX_TILE_WIDTH*sizeof(DATA_TYPE))

-   Here TILE_HEADER_SIZE_IN_BYTES is 128 bytes for current version of Tiler / Stitcher.
+   Here TILE_HEADER_SIZE_IN_BYTES is 128 bytes for the current version of Tiler / Stitcher.
 DATA_TYPE in above example is int16_t (2 bytes).o

    .. note::
-      Current version of HW data movers have 8_16 configuration (i.e. 8 bit image element data type on host side and 16 bit image element data type on AIE kernel side).
-In future more such configurations will be provided (example: 8_8 / 16_16 etc.)
+      The current version of HW data movers have 8_16 configuration (i.e., an 8-bit image element data type on the host side and a 16-bit image element data type on the AIE kernel side).
+In future more such configurations will be provided (example: 8_8 / 16_16 etc.).

    Tiler / Stitcher IPs use PL resources available on VCK boards.
-For 8_16 configuration below table illustrates resource utilization numbers for theese IPs.
-The numbers correspond to single instance of each IP.
+For 8_16 configuration, the following table illustrates resource utilization numbers for these IPs.
+The numbers correspond to a single instance of each IP.

-   .. table:: Tiler / Stitcher resource utilization (8_16 config)
+   .. table:: Table: Tiler / Stitcher Resource Utilization (8_16 config)
       :widths: 10,15,15,15,15,15

       +----------------+--------+-------+-------+--------+---------+